-- 1. The offender is apprised of the right to a probable cause hearing; - 2.
-The offender is apprised of the facts and circumstances supporting their retaking; - 3.
-The offender is apprised that by waiving the right to a hearing, he or she is also waiving the right to contest the facts and circumstances supporting their retaking; - 4.
-The offender admits in writing to one or more violations of their supervision; and, - 5.
-The offender is apprised in writing that by admitting to the offenses, supervised release may be revoked by the sending state based on the admissions.
+- 1. The supervised individual is apprised of the right to a probable cause hearing; - 2.
+The supervised individual is apprised of the facts and circumstances supporting their retaking; - 3.
+The supervised individual is apprised that by waiving the right to a hearing, he or she is also waiving the right to contest the facts and circumstances supporting their retaking; - 4.
+The supervised individual admits in writing to one or more violations of their supervision; and, - 5.
+The supervised individual is apprised in writing that by admitting to the offenses, the supervised release may be revoked by the sending state based on the admissions.